bossclement/Gym-Git-Exercise-Solutions/README.md

 CONFLICT (add/add): Merge conflict in service.html
-Automatic merge failed; fix conflicts and then commit the result. gymbigogwe@Bigogwes-iMac Gym-Git-Exercise-Solutions % vim service.html gymbigogwe@Bigogwes-iMac Gym-Git-Exercise-Solutions % git commit -m "merged service page from main to ft/service redesign branchs"
+Automatic merge failed; fix conflicts and then commit the result. gymbigogwe@Bigogwes-iMac Gym-Git-Exercise-Solutions % vim service.html gymbigogwe@Bigogwes-iMac Gym-Git-Exercise-Solutions % git add . gymbigogwe@Bigogwes-iMac Gym-Git-Exercise-Solutions % git commit -m "merged service page from main to ft/service redesign branchs"
-U	service.html
-error: Committing is not possible because you have unmerged files.
-hint: Fix them up in the work tree, and then use 'git add/rm <file>'
-hint: as appropriate to mark resolution and make a commit.
-fatal: Exiting because of an unresolved conflict. gymbigogwe@Bigogwes-iMac Gym-Git-Exercise-Solutions % git add . gymbigogwe@Bigogwes-iMac Gym-Git-Exercise-Solutions % git commit -m "merged service page from main to ft/service redesign branchs"
 [ft/service-redesign 25ef2de] merged service page from main to ft/service redesign branchs